Tammi Terrell

-Terrell's career began as a teenager, first recording for Scepter/Wand Records, before spending nearly nine months as a member of James Brown's Revue, recording for Brown's Try Me label.
-After a period attending college, Terrell recorded briefly for Checker Records, before signing with Motown in 1965.
-With Gaye, Terrell scored seven Top 40 singles on the Billboard Hot 100, including "Ain't No Mountain High Enough", which was inducted into the Grammy Hall of Fame in 1999, "Ain't Nothing Like the Real Thing" and "You're All I Need to Get By".
-Terrell's career was interrupted when she collapsed into Gaye's arms as the two performed at a concert at Hampden–Sydney College on October 14, 1967, with Terrell later being diagnosed with a brain tumor.
-She had eight unsuccessful surgeries before dying of the illness on March 16, 1970, at the age of 24.
+Terrell began her career as a teenager, first recording for Scepter/Wand Records, before spending nearly nine months as a member of James Brown's Revue, recording for Brown's Try Me label.
+After attending college, Terrell recorded briefly for Checker Records before signing with Motown in 1965.
+With Gaye, she scored seven Top 40 singles on the Billboard Hot 100, including "Ain't No Mountain High Enough", which was inducted into the Grammy Hall of Fame in 1999, "Ain't Nothing Like the Real Thing" and "You're All I Need to Get By".

+Terrell's career was interrupted when she collapsed into Gaye's arms as the two performed at a concert at Hampden–Sydney College on October 14, 1967.
+Terrell was later diagnosed with a brain tumor and had eight unsuccessful surgeries before dying on March 16, 1970, at the age of 24.

 Early life

-Terrell was born as Thomasina Winifred Montgomery in Philadelphia, to Jennie (née Graham) and Thomas Montgomery.
+Thomasina Winifred Montgomery was born in Philadelphia to Jennie (née Graham), and Thomas Montgomery.
 Jennie was an actress and Thomas was a barbershop owner and local politician.
-According to her sister, their mother was "mentally ill."
+According to her sister, their mother was mentally ill.